 This classic and easy Old Fashioned Sloppy Joes Recipe (my Great Grandma's!) goes back generations in my family, and it’s as easy as it is delicious.
-The epitome of easy weeknight meals, this old school favorite is on the table in under 20 minutes.
+The epitome of easy weeknight meals, this old school favorite is on the table in under 20 minutes, with a sauce made from simple pantry ingredients.
 The easy homemade Sloppy Joe sauce makes it!

 An easy dinner that’s on the table in less than 30 minutes!
 This Sloppy Joe recipe is fast and easy to make, with a handful of basic pantry ingredients like ketchup, mustard, and Worcestershire sauce.
-The scratch-made sweet and tangy sauce is lightyears better than the canned stuff!
+The scratch-made sweet and tangy sauce is lightyears better than the canned stuff, and has a uniquely flavored sauce that stands out from a traditional tomato sauce based Sloppy Joe.

 What goes into the Old Fashioned Sloppy Joes Recipe?